sinfu98android/framework-Orchestrix-/README.md

 - 🔧 Minimal external dependencies and Brand Agnostic
 - 🔄 Suitable for embedded, real-time, and web-integrated systems

-### 🤝 Collaboration & Vision

-**Orchestrix** is a lightweight, modular orchestration framework for real-time systems.
-Future plans include ERP integration, AI-powered reporting, device tracking, and a 3D web-based UI.
-This is just the beginning—contact me to collaborate or invest in building the future.
-Modified memcached in block mode, it make lighter, now can run on transmeta tm5700, 1 core x86 800MHz

 ### 🎥 You can watch Orchestrix Lightweight Demo
 ![  Demo Orchestrix video](https://github.com/sinfu98android/Orchestrix_main_framework/blob/31d4cd6517a878b103f89402098b928c8dcef923/Diagram/Demo%20Video%20Page)(https://youtu.be/Eg7EJ2VvO7A?si=pT2NqIGTcpKgFJns)
 <br>*In this video, I demonstrate Orchestrix running on an HP Compaq t5000, highlighting how lightweight the framework is.* <br>